Diagnosing symplecticity in simulations of high-dimensional Hamiltonian systems: On the symplecticity of low regularity Hamiltonian systems

 The tests in this section confirm that it is regularity of the Hamiltonian, and not dimensionality, which limits the applicability of the loop integral diagnostic.
 The loop integral diagnostic is easy to resolve to machine precision with a modest number of sample points if the Hamiltonian is smooth, and, conversely, a large number of points are needed in cases of low regularity.
 The flow maps arising from Hamiltonian splitting methods applied to piecewise linear Hamiltonians fail to conserve the loop integral diagnostic, indicating that these flow maps are not symplectic.

 These observations lead to the conclusion that Hamiltonian splitting methods should not be used to temporally integrate Hamiltonian systems with piecewise linear interpolated fields, these, respectively, being staple temporal \cite{kraus2017gempic, he2015hamiltonian} and spatial \cite{birdsall2018plasma, hockney2021computer, villasenor1992rigorous} approximation methods in PIC.
 Note that structure-preserving PIC methods are generally not limited to linear shape functions, and indeed frequently use high-order shape functions in their practical numerical tests.
 However, they do offer the option of using linear shape functions as a viable choice in the algorithm.
 That the use of linear shape functions leads to a violation of symplecticity preservation appears to be absent in the structure-preserving PIC literature.
-Perhaps more importantly, it further follows that PIC methods which use higher-order interpolation which nonetheless does not yield a globally $C^1$ interpolant, such as standard $C^0$ finite element PIC methods \cite{bettencourt2021empire, glasser2022gauge, glasser2023generalizing, finn2023numerical} or methods based on Lagrange interpolation/histopolation \cite{kormann2024dual}, will likewise suffer from this issue.
-Regarding symplecticity preservation, structure-preserving PIC methods based higher order B-spline \cite{kraus2017gempic,campos2022variational} or Fourier interpolation \cite{evstatiev2013variational, campos2022variational, shen2024particle, muralikrishnan2024parapif} are highly favorable since these yield a globally high-order interpolant.
+Perhaps more importantly, it further follows that PIC methods which use higher-order interpolation but do not yield a globally $C^1$ interpolant, such as standard $C^0$ finite element PIC methods \cite{bettencourt2021empire, glasser2022gauge, glasser2023generalizing, finn2023numerical} or methods based on Lagrange interpolation/histopolation \cite{kormann2024dual}, can likewise suffer from this issue.
+Regarding symplecticity preservation, structure-preserving PIC methods based on higher-order B-splines \cite{kraus2017gempic,campos2022variational} or Fourier interpolation \cite{evstatiev2013variational, campos2022variational, shen2024particle, muralikrishnan2024parapif} are highly favorable since these yield globally smoother interpolants.

-The Section \ref{sec:symp_pic} will further explore these claims by applying the diagnostic to a structure-preserving particle-in-cell method.
+Section \ref{sec:symp_pic} will further explore these claims by applying the diagnostic to a structure-preserving particle-in-cell method.